Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Printmaking/Printmaking-Techniques/Carving-Lino.md

 </div>
 </div>

 Once I felt comfortable using the lino tools, I was ready to start working on my [Kirin Design](#/blog/Printmaking/Completed-Pieces/Lino-Kirin).
+Also see [Printing on Lino](#/blog/Printmaking/Printmaking-Techniques/Printing-on-Lino-Using-Rollers), to see how to ink up a lino cut design.